validitylabs/HOPR-PL-Substrate/README.md

     </tbody>
 </table>

-For details concerning the messaging layer, we refer to the [HOPR repository](https://github.com/validitylabs/hopr).
+For details concerning the messaging layer and especially the packet format, we refer to the [HOPR repository](https://github.com/validitylabs/hopr).

 # Payment Layer